bpt26/parsimony/3_incrementally_add_samples/README.md

 #### Test ML optimization via FastTree:
 ```
-bash makeTreesML.sh # This script binarizes the starting trees and calls FastTree to optimize, logging each step.
+bash makeTreesFastTreeML.sh # This script binarizes the starting trees and calls FastTree to optimize, logging each step.
 ```

 #### Clean up